Why Does Concrete Delamination Occur in Floors?

 Excess Air Content

-Trowelling concrete with excess air content can cause the accumulation of bubbles, forming weak zones typically located 5-10 mm from the surface.
+Troweling concrete with excess air content can cause the accumulation of bubbles, forming weak zones typically located 5-10 mm from the surface.
 Initially, concrete may contain various air bubble sizes, including large entrapped air bubbles, medium-sized mix bubbles, and micro-sized entrained air bubbles.
 High-intensity compaction during floating removes larger bubbles and depresses smaller ones from the surface.
 The presence of air may also contribute to late bleeding, where trapped bleed water is released when finishing machines apply pressure to the concrete surface.

 Surface Crusting/Top-Down Stiffening